Access control lists (ACLs)

 Yandex.Cloud uses two independent mechanisms for managing access to Object Storage resources:

-- Identity and Access Management (IAM documentation)
+- Identity and Access Management settings.

 To view the ACL structure, see ACL XML schema.
+You can set up to 100 rules per ACL.

 ACLs uploaded for objects are applied immediately.
 ACLs uploaded for buckets and access permissions updated in the IAM service apply after a delay.
-For more information about delays, see IAM documentation.
+For more information about delays, see the IAM documentation.

 Permissions correspond to user roles in Identity and Access Management.